Blotch3D/Blotch3D/README.md

 examples for details on how to load and display models, fonts, etc.

-If no existing model meets your needs, you can either programmatically create a model by specifying the vertices (see the custom Vertices example), or create a model with, for example, the Blender 3D modeler and then add it to the project with the pipeline manager.
-You can also instruct Blender to include texture (UV) mapping by watching one of the countless tutorials online, like
+If no existing model meets your needs, you can either programmatically create a model by specifying the vertices and normals (see the example that uses custom Vertices), or create a model with, for example, the Blender 3D modeler and then add it to the project with the pipeline manager.
+The pipeline manager can import several model file types.
+You can also instruct Blender to include texture (UV) mapping by using one of the countless tutorials online, like
 <https://www.youtube.com/watch?v=2xTzJIaKQFY> or
 <https://en.wikibooks.org/wiki/Blender_3D:_Noob_to_Pro/UV_Map_Basics> .
+Also, you may be able to import certain existing models from the web.

 Dynamically changing a sprite's orientation and position
 --------------------------------------------------------